lalmada1/Coding-in-R-SPR-2021/schedule.md

 ## Introduction

 **Lorenzo Almada, PhD** is a clinical assistant professor of economics at *Georgia State University*.
 Dr. Almada’s research interests focus primarily on policy-driven questions in the field of health economics centered around the effects of food assistance programs and social policies on diet-related outcomes.
+His teaching focuses primarily on microeconomics and data science and analytics.

 <br>